shuluoshu/shuluoshu.github.io/README.md

 --------
 # About Me
-I am now working at Baidu VIS as an RD.
+I am now working at Baidu VIS as an Reseacher & Developer.
 My research interest is **3D vision**, including 3D object detection, depth estimation, stereo matching, point cloud semantic segmentation, NeRF and human motion capture.
-I received my B.E degree from Wuhan University in 2014 and my Ph.D. degree from Chinese Academy of Sciences in 2019, under the supervision of Professor Xiaolin Zhang.
+I received my B.E degree from Wuhan University in 2014 and my Ph.D. degree from Chinese Academy of Sciences in 2019.

 --------

 # Recent Acitivities
 - 1 Paper accepted by ECCV2022!
-- Won the Champion both in the Pitch Localization and Camera Calibration Track in SoccerNet Challenge in CVPR!
+- Won the Champion both in the Pitch Localization and Camera Calibration Track in SoccerNet Challenge (CVPR2022)!
 - 2 Papers accepted by ACM MM 2022!
 - 1 Paper accepted by KDD 2022!
 - 2 Papers accepted by CVPR 2022!